niclasko/Cypher.js/README.md

 # Cypher.js
-Cypher graph database query engine and graph database for Javascript
+Cypher.js is a graph database query engine & graph database implemented from scratch in Javascript with zero dependencies.
+It implements the Cypher graph db query language.

 Demos
 1. Just for fun: https://bit.ly/2Dbylrh